PeterDigger/PeterDigger/README.md

 ![You found me!](banner.jpg)

 I'm Chong Phit Herng, also known as Peter or Michael online.
 I like coding in PHP, JS, Bash, and a bit of Python.
-My passion is coding full-stack applications.
+My passion is be part with full-stack application project.

 Aside from coding, I like GNU/Linux, custom keebs (r/mk), cars, and self-hosting servers (r/homelab).
 I really enjoy learning new things.

-Skills: PHP / JAVA / JS / HTML / CSS
+Skills: PHP / JS / HTML / CSS / JAVA /

-- 🌱 I’m currently learning Laravel and JS
+- 🌱 I’m currently doing my final year project!
-- ⚡ Fun fact: It takes 25 years for a head of lettuce to decompose in landfill.
+- ⚡ Fun fact: The first modern computer was basically a giant calculator

 Website